AcaciaMan/acacia-db/vscode/README.md

 ## Features

-- **� Activity Bar View**: Dedicated sidebar panel showing:
+- **📊 Activity Bar View**: Dedicated sidebar panel showing:
-  - Database analysis summary
+  - Database analysis summary with statistics
-  - Hierarchical tree of tables, files, and references
+  - Hierarchical tree of tables, linked tables (relationships), files, and references
+  - All data sorted by usage and importance
   - Quick navigation to any reference with one click
   - Inline actions for common tasks
-- **�🔍 Workspace Analysis**: Scan your entire workspace to find database table and column references across multiple file types (SQL, JavaScript, TypeScript, Java, C#, Python, PHP, Ruby, and more)
+- **🔍 Workspace Analysis**: Scan your entire workspace to find database table and column references across multiple file types (SQL, JavaScript, TypeScript, Java, C#, Python, PHP, Ruby, and more)
+- **🔗 Table Relationships**: Automatically detect tables that appear near each other in code (configurable proximity threshold)
+- **💾 Persistent Results**: Analysis results automatically saved to `.vscode/table_refs.json`:
+  - Complete reference data with file paths, line numbers, and context
+  - Table relationship information
+  - Summary statistics and metadata
+  - Sorted for consistency (most-referenced tables first)
+  - CI/CD integration ready (JSON format)
-- **� Database Usage Reports**: Generate comprehensive reports showing:
+- **📈 Database Usage Reports**: Generate comprehensive reports showing:
   - All tables found in your codebase
   - Number of references per table
   - Files containing database references
   - Exact locations with context
+  - Table relationships and coupling analysis
 - **🔎 Table Reference Search**: Quickly find all references to a specific table with an interactive picker to navigate to each location
 - **📝 Documentation Generation**: Automatically generate markdown documentation of your database usage
 - **⚙️ Customizable Patterns**: Configure file patterns and regex patterns to match your project's structure